-- 1. Press $\texttt{Shift} \rightarrow \texttt{I}$ to enter the menu on the menu level, "A: MEAS MENU" will be displayed. - 2.
-Use for the system of the s - 3.
+- 1. Press Shift $\rightarrow$ to enter the menu on the menu level, "A: MEAS MENU" will be displayed. - 2.
+Use or be key to move across to the SYS MENU on the menu level, "D: SYS MENU" will be displayed. - 3.
 Press T to move down to the command level within the SYS MENU, "1: RDGS STORE" will be displayed. - 4.
-Use for key to move across to the LOAD CNFG command, "6: LOAD CNFG" will be displayed. - 5.
+Use displayed. - 5.
 Press T to move down a level to select a file to restore. - 6.
-Use fILE-0 to FILE-9). - 7.
-Press (ENTER) to restore the selected setting.
+Use dor local or local key to select the factory default setting or user saved configuration (FILE-0 to FILE-9). - Press Auto (ENTER) to restore the selected setting.
 The message "FILE LOADING" and "LOAD SUCCEED" will be displayed.
-ABM-4561 will exit the parameter level and move up a level to the command level. - 8.
-Press $\texttt{Shift} \rightarrow \texttt{I}$ key to exit from the menu and return to the measurement status.
+DMM will exit the parameter level and move up a level to the command level. - 8.
+Press $Shift \rightarrow \checkmark$ key to exit from the menu and return to the measurement status.